-The beauty that time and age bestows is marvelous especially when it comes to patina and rust.
+The beauty that time and age bestows is marvelous, especially when it comes to patina and rust.
 The colors of aged brass, bronze, and iron give it a multilayered effect that can be mimicked using many products.
 The darkening of wood and other surfaces over time has a certain character that can be alluring and romantic.
-I like brand new, shiny things but something with history has an attraction that brings out my imagination like reading a classic novel.
+I like brand new, shiny things, but something with history has an attraction that brings out my imagination like reading a classic novel.
 This is why I often look for vintage and antique furniture to refinish.
 Its style is from another place and time that I did not live but can only fantasize about.
-Reproductions of furniture from past time periods appeal to many in a way modern styles do not.
+Reproductions of furniture from past time periods appeal to many a way modern styles do not.
 The trend of shabby chic furniture is popular with furniture painted to look worn and used in order to soften the look so it appears more ethereal and dreamy.
 Ornate details are often used in which for aging effects gives it an elegance that is not quite glamorous and more understated but still grand.

-If I am going for more of a verdigris finish and not the rusty sort of patina, I love using the verdigris colored pastes and paints along with the metallics that create these colors in nature.
+If I am going for more of a verdigris finish and not the rusty sort of patina, I love using the verdigris-colored pastes and paints along with the metallics that create these colors in nature.
 These would be copper and brass paints.
 Copper produces more of the darker blues and green hues.
 Brass has the whitish blues to bright blues and mint green hues.
 Of course, you can use your own artistic interpretation for your designs.
-I like to dab the pastes on with bristle brushes as it gives more of a textured effect but you can use whatever kinds of brushes you prefer.
+I like to dab the pastes on with bristle brushes as it gives more of a textured effect, but you can use whatever kinds of brushes you prefer.